SQLek/wiydziomka/README.md

 ```shell
 wiydziomka serve
 ```
-You can always add another superuser from console.
+You can always add another superuser from the console.

 ```shell
 wiydziomka superuser upsert EMAIL PASS